 Reed Erickson introduced the proposed annexation:

-The applicant’s representative is Mr. Clayton Nelson, for the Eldon Ashdown Living Trust.
+The applicant’s representative is Clayton Nelson, for the Eldon Ashdown Living Trust.

 The property is a long and narrow, 41.7 acres, at approximately 4200 West and 1200 North, west of Cedar City.